rogerleite/http_monkey/README.md

 ## Development

 Suggestions, bugs and pull requests, use [GitHub Issues](http://github.com/rogerleite/http_monkey/issues).
+See [CONTRIBUTING](https://github.com/rogerleite/http_monkey/blob/master/CONTRIBUTING.md) for more details.

 To see what has changed in recent versions of HTTP Monkey, see the [CHANGELOG](https://github.com/rogerleite/http_monkey/blob/master/CHANGELOG.md).